bluscreenofjeff/Malleable-C2-Randomizer/README.md

 Most of these wordlist variables are directly related to Malleable C2 options.
 For more information about what these profile options do, check out the [official documentation](https://www.cobaltstrike.com/help-malleable-c2).

 # Substitution Metalanguage
-The substitution metalanguage comprises specific variables, some of which allow optional repitition counts, wrapped in double percentage signs, like so:
+The substitution metalanguage comprises specific variables, some of which allow optional repetition counts, wrapped in double percentage signs, like so:

 ```
 %%variable:count%%